okyeron/fates/install/norns/Norns_install_instructions_1.7.md

 Answer ***yes (y)*** to "enable realtime priority"

+Keep an eye out for any errors while installing packages here.
+If you get any errors, you could try this step again.

-You will be disconnected and the device will reboot.
+When this finishes, you will be disconnected and the pi will reboot.

 When the pi has rebooted, reconnect via SSH.

 pi3/Buster